Bits-Please-CS463-UND/SparkPlug/README.md

 ## License

-A license is unlikely to be chosen until development is finished.
-As such, all code is currently proprietary.
+This project is AGPL-licensed.
+Please abide by its terms if you use any or all of this code in your own works.